drexlerd/Loki/README.md

 ./build/examples/multiple_problems
 ```

-The fourth example shows how to find matches positions of each PDDL object in the input stream and report customized clang-style error reports.
+The fourth example shows how to find the matched positions of each PDDL object in the input stream and how to report customized clang-style error reports.

 ```console
 ./build/examples/position_cache